vanglaz/Archivine/README.md

 • Currently learning React.js

 ## » Contact 📩
-If you to contact me for som reason, here are the ways to reach me out
+If you wish to contact me for some reason, here are the ways to reach me out:
 ##### Sorted by preference
 **Discord » __vaul#8138__**
 **Mail » __vaul@vaul.xyz__**